SKnoedler/Portfolio/README.md

 # Data Science Portfolio  [TEMPLATE]
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks.
+This is and overview of my Data Science projects completed by me for academic, self learning, and hobby purposes

 If you like what you see here and you want to have a chat with me about my portfolio, work opportunities, or collaboration, write me an email at st.knoedler@gmail.com

 Please also take a look at my website where you can find my CV as well as a more general description of my Data Science skills -[sknoedler.github.io](http://sknoedler.github.io)